deepakupman/Artistic-Style-Transfer/README.md

 # Artistic-Style-Transfer
-Artistic Style Transfer of one image onto another image using CNN and PyTorch
+Artistic Style Transfer of one image onto another image using CNN, VGG19 and PyTorch